Configuration

 - Numeric configuration value

-- Mandatory configuration value that is substituted from the
+- Mandatory configuration value that is substituted from the REQUIRED_ENV_VALUEenvironment variable.

-environment variable, if no such variable is found, the configuration value will be omitted.
-5. - Configuration value with default value, the default value is specified in
+- Optional configuration value which is substituted from the OPTIONAL_ENV_VALUEenvironment variable, if no such variable is found, the configuration value will be omitted.
+5.

-environment variable is found, its value will replace the default value. - Configuration value assembled from substitutions of other parts of the configuration and the
+- Configuration value assembled from substitutions of other parts of the configuration and the Othervalue between the

-value between the - String list configuration value, the value is set as an array of strings or can also be set as a string with values separated by commas
+- String list configuration value, the value is set as an array of strings or can also be set as a string with values separated by commas

 - String list configuration value, the value is set as a string with values separated by commas or can also be set as an array of strings